Software-Research-Lab/inference-root-derivative-noun/README.md

 <img src="https://github.com/ladooniani/inference-root-derivative-noun/blob/main/images/inference-root-algorithm-4.png" width="800">

-The call of the request shows the basic output noun assignment rule for a new meaning size key in the root matrix values
+The call of the request shows the basic output noun assignment rule for a new meaning size key in the root matrix values.

 Simplified matrix processing example with 3 root values, key words and derivative noun size counter: